Skip to main content

 Photographer: Laura Sumrak, Photostylist: Kendra Surface

-Today I’m showcasing a recent design project from one of my True Colour Experts!
-I met Claudia in the spring of 2016 at one of my workshops and am delighted to hear that the three days she spent with me, learning to specify colour with confidence helped launch her second career.
+Today I’m showcasing a gorgeous design project from one of my True Colour Experts!
+I met Claudia in the spring of 2016 at one of my workshops and the three days she spent with me, learning to specify colour with confidence, launched her second career.

 Looking at the photographs from her project and hearing the process Claudia went through to get from the before to the after is such a great validation that the principles I teach in these workshops actually give my students a language for and understanding of how to make the best colour choices that, as Claudia says so well, “..lift[s] your spirits and brighten[s] your moods.”